cliffxzx/hugging-face-previewer/README.md

 ## Running a script to automate renaming the project

-The app is named `hello` right now but chances are your app will be a different name.
-Since the app is already created we'll need to do a find / replace on a few variants of the string "hello" and update a few Docker related resources.
+The app is named `model_monkey` right now but chances are your app will be a different name.
+Since the app is already created we'll need to do a find / replace on a few variants of the string "model_monkey" and update a few Docker related resources.

 And by we I mean I created a zero dependency shell script that does all of the heavy lifting for you.
 All you have to do is run the script below.